Specsavers: Structure

 The firm operates most of their stores under a 'Joint or Shared Venture Partnership', consisting of a partnership between an Optometry Director and a Retail Director.

 This is similar to a franchise agreement; however, unlike many franchises, a customer from one branch of the company should expect to get equal service from another branch.
 It also differs in that Specsavers own shares in the franchisee business rather than just providing goods and services under a franchise agreement.
 In other territories such as Sweden, Norway and Spain, they operate a normal franchise agreement.

 The company took advantage of the development of the Any Qualified Provider initiative in the English National Health Service from 2009 to expand into the hearing aid business.

-In May 2020, Specsavers set up a video consultation service for the first time, to check people's eyes and hearing aids during the COVID-19 outbreak.
+In May 2020, Specsavers set up a video consultation service for the first time, to check people's eyes and hearing aids during the COVID-19 pandemic.

-Controversies

-JobKeeper
+JobKeeper controversies

-On 15 September 2021, it was revealed in a 7.30 Report exposé that SpecSavers had taken advantage of the Australian government's JobKeeper scheme.
-JobKeeper was designed to subsidise wages for Australian workers during the COVID-19 lockdown period from April to September 2020.
+On 15 September 2021, it was revealed in a 7.30 exposé that Specsavers had taken advantage of the Australian government's JobKeeper scheme.
+JobKeeper was designed to subsidise wages for Australian workers during the COVID-19 emergency from April 2020 to March 2021.
 The intended recipients of JobKeeper were companies struggling financially throughout the pandemic.
-SpecSavers applied for the subsidy, receiving over A$90 million during these 6 months.
-Despite having a strong year across the optometry vertical, including reported profits for SpecSavers, this subsidy resulted in an increase of revenue by more than 100% year on year.
+Specsavers applied for the subsidy, receiving over A$90 million during these six months.
+Despite having a strong year across the optometry vertical, including reported profits for Specsavers, this subsidy resulted in an increase of revenue by more than 100% year on year.

-Outcry resulted from this report due not only to SpecSavers not requiring the full subsidy, but also that the profits which were sourced from tax contributions in Australia were immediately directed offshore to SpecSavers headquarters in the known tax haven of Guernsey.
+Outcry resulted from this report due not only to Specsavers not requiring the full subsidy, but also that the profits which were sourced from tax contributions in Australia were immediately directed offshore to Specsavers headquarters in the known tax haven of Guernsey.

-Another cause for public condemnation was SpecSavers had only repaid A$4 million, when other companies like Cochlear, CIMIC and Mirvac had already repaid larger amounts while still taking a hit in their revenues.
+Specsavers received additional criticism for repaying only A$4 million in JobKeeper payments, when other companies like Cochlear, CIMIC and Mirvac had already repaid larger amounts.